Identifiers/spec/Base-128.md

-# Base 128 Encoding
+# Base-128 Encoding
 ## Rationale
-Identifiers are often non-string values and need to be encoded as strings, so they need a safe string representation to live in data objects.
+Identifiers are often non-string values that need to be safely encoded as strings to exist in data systems.
 Other systems use binary-to-string encodings to accomplish this need, such as Base-32 or Base-64.
 Reusing these encodings is expedient, but not that practical, for the purpose of encoding identifiers as strings in data.
 The problems are size and complexity.

 ### Size
 Binary data encoded as Base-64 expands to be about 33% larger than the size of the data itself.
 The Base-64 encoding was designed for pre-Unicode systems where the only reliable cross-platform strings were ASCII characters.
+Base-128 encoding reduces this bloat by ~50% by using a modern symbol set to encode bytes.
 Base-128 uses the now-common UTF-8 Latin-1 block which shares visible characters with several popular character sets.

 ### Complexity
-Older binary encoding schemes like Base-64 were designed to transmit binary data with text systems like email and usenet. they included features like multi-line breaks, chunked delivery, line padding and character-aliasing.
+Older binary encoding schemes like Base-64 were designed to transmit binary data with text systems like email and usenet. they included features like multi-line breaks, chunked delivery, line padding and character-aliasing, all which were helpful for sending binary data in human-driven formats like email.

-Base-128 is not meant for binary data transfer and won't need to support this complexity.
+Base-128 is not meant for human-driven data transfer and won't need to support this complexity.
+It's goal is to live inside software-driven data systems with occasional human inspection.

 ## Requirements
 This encoding should have the following characteristics:

 * Smallest possible representation of binary data
 * Visible characters in the ISO-8859-1/15 / ANSI / Windows-1252 / UTF-8 (Latin 1 block) character set
+  * Suitable for human inspection but not editing
   * Does NOT need to be URL-encoding safe
-  * Character codes < 256 for encoding simplicity
+  * Character codes < 256 for encoding compactness
 * Interpreted as a string without escape sequences in the serialization formats of JSON, CSV, XML, and Markdown
   * Does not contain markers, delimiters or escape chars in these formats
 * Not confusable with other well-known encodings

-* Does not need to support multi-line splitting, chunking, padding or case-insensitivity
+### Relationship to Base-32
+Identifiers also specifies a human-driven encoding format for use cases that require human-driven transimssion.
+Details can be found in the [Base-32 Encoding](./Base-32.md) definition.

-### Alphabet
+### Symbol Table
 |pos|char|code|  |pos|char|code|  |pos|char|code|  |pos|char|code|
 |---:|:---:|---:|---|---:|:---:|---:|---|---:|:---:|---:|---|---:|:---:|---:|
 |0|**`/`**|0x2F| |32|**`T`**|0x54| |64|**`z`**|0x7A| |96|**`Þ`**|0xDE|